loulams/ada-website/description.md

 On the other hand, Al Thani and Putin don’t seem to be very popular.
 Almost no videos featuring them were retrieved.
 Nevertheless, a small portion of Al Jazeera’s users (AJE) seems to be interested in Al Thani!
 That makes sense, as he is the Emir of Qatar, and AJE is a Middle Eastern news channel.

-What about different categories?
+What about different subject?
 One might ask if certain topics in news and politics appear more frequently than others, and how much the different users in the bubbles take an interest in them!
 Let’s dive into these topics: Climate, Education, Gender, Religion, and Abortion.